davidsimpsonapps/static-monday-marketplace/README.md

 - static html with almost no js
 - load stupidly fast
+- use responsive web design
 - be seo optimised
-- show what can be achieved in a short period of time
+- show what can be achieved in a very short period of time

 This thing can be changed and updated, but for now it's provided as is.